 When thinking about your product design, try to avoid creating something that only exists to compete with another company.
 Unless you have genuine reason to believe you can do it better!
 Strive to create something that’s authentically yours.

-Good Product Design: The QWERTY Keyboard
+Good Product Design: The Rest of Netflix

 Jobs in Product Design